HostileNinja72/HostileNinja72.github.io/content/posts/lit24/symmrsa.md

 #### Code Analysis
 We automatically notice the abnormal use of $e$ as the prime $p$.

-The code gives us the encryption of the flag as the first CT, then it gives us the possibility to encrypt 4 inputs of our choice.
+The code gives us the encryption of the flag as the first `CT`, then it gives us the possibility to encrypt 4 inputs of our choice.

 #### Recovering p